Peesh ili luzhesh: Cast

-The series employs a panel of celebrity "detectives" who assist the guest artist to identify good and bad mystery singers throughout the game.
-Beside with mainstays, guest panelists also appear since the first season.
-Overall, six members have been assigned as panelists, with their original lineup consisting of Militsa Gladnishka, Emil Koshlukov, and Alexandra Raeva.
-Later members also include Andrei Arnaudov, Ivan Hristov, and Maria Ignatova (from 2nd season).
+The series employs a panel of celebrity "detectives" who assist the guest artists in identifying good and bad mystery singers throughout the game.
+Along with regular members, guest panelists also appear since the first season.
+Overall, six celebrities have served as panelists, with their original lineup consisting of Militsa Gladnishka, Emil Koshlukov, and Aleksandra Raeva.
+Later members who joined the group's duties also include Andrei Arnaudov, Ivan Hristov, and Maria Ignatova — from the 2nd season.